delphix/mold/docs/mold.md

   shared libraries linked with `--pack-dyn-relocs=relr`.
 As of 2022, only ChromeOS, Android and Fuchsia support it.

-* `--package-metadata`=_string_:
-  Embed _string_ to a `.note.package` section.
-This option is intended to be used by a package management command such as rpm(8) to embed metadata regarding a package to each executable file.

 * `--pie`, `--pic-executable`, `--no-pie`, `--no-pic-executable`:
   Create a position-independent executable.